lnfernux/lnfernux.github.io/_posts/2023-09-17-SecurityMonitoring-DevelopingUseCases.md

 Simply because I think **good detection engineering** and **use case development is important**.
 A lot of **alert fatigue and burnout** in our industry is **because of poorly written use cases** that generate **a lot of false positives**.
 This is why I think it's important to write about this topic.

-I'm not a detection engineer, I'm not very good at KQl nor am I a SOC analyst, but I've been a part of the process enough to have a grasp of it works and how I think it should be done.
+I'm not a detection engineer, I'm not very good at KQL nor am I a SOC analyst, but I've been a part of the process enough to have a grasp of it works and how I think it should be done.
 As always, this is my opinion and *you are free to disagree with me*.

 I've also been quite vocal about my distaste for the **all the logs, all the queries** approach some seem to favor.
 I've written about this before in my post [**Field notes on Security Strategy**](https://www.infernux.no/SecurityStrategy/).